Save the date – World Toilet Day 2021

 How LIXIL and UNICEF are tackling the global sanitation crisis

-One-fitfth of the global population – or more precisley 1.7 billion people – has no access to a basic toilet and 494 million still practice open defecation regularly .
+One-fifth of the global population – or more precisely 1.7 billion people – has no access to a basic toilet and 494 million still practice open defecation regularly .
 700 children under five die every day from diarrheal diseases caused by unhygienic water and sanitation.
-Toilets and hand-washing at home and schools can truly save lives, and are crucial to keep children healthy and prevent the spread of diseases.
+Toilets and handwashing at home and schools can truly save lives and are crucial to keep children healthy and prevent the spread of diseases.
 Further, the lack of sanitation services has a particular impact on women and girls who are exposed to the threat of violence and harassment, and the COVID-19 pandemic has exacerbated the vast inequities in access to water, sanitation, and hygiene.

 How can sanitation be improved when there is no access to safe, hygienic toilets?

 As a pioneering maker of water and housing products, LIXIL knows that toilets can change lives.
 Applying its design expertise in toilet design, LIXIL’s SATO brand provides game-changing solutions, not only on World Toilet Day, especially for this purpose.
 SATO’s Toilet Solutions are a range of simple, aspirational yet affordable products for the unique challenges of emerging countries.
 SATO products range from a variety of squat toilet pans to toilet stools, and components that include connection systems such as the V-Trap and I-Trap systems.
 As a social business, SATO is also helping to create the sanitation economy, where communities play a vital role in bringing sustainable change.

 The SATO toilet pan brings the benefits of a flush toilet to pit-latrine users.
 It’s signature counterweight trapdoor opens when water is poured after use, flushing waste into the pit.
 The counter-weight trap door closes immediately which helps keep odors and flies away.